 There are many options for long-lasting chews and bones for your dog.
 I give my dog Ellie a raw lamb femur bone, it usually takes her 20-30 minutes to chew.
 I give lamb because she is allergic to beef.
 She also enjoys chewing on rabbit feet, they are great for the digestive system, although they don’t take long to chew.

-Other options are nylon bones, rope toys, or rubber chew toys.
+Other options are nylon bones, or rubber chew toys.
 Giving your dog something healthy and tasty to chew on will satisfy your dog’s urge to chew as well as promote good oral hygiene!

 I hope this helps you and gives you some options, if you have any more questions please ask!